Skip to main content

 Is there a role for technology in reestablishing healthy human connections across an increasingly atomized, fractured social landscape?

 Increasingly, researchers are looking into these questions and finding answers.
-The AARP surveyed adults over 45 in late 2018 and found that among those —and they are positive.
-To borrow a phrase from Dr. Angelina Sutin of FSU’s college of medicine, who studies the risk of social isolation, loneliness, and dementia: “Loneliness is a modifiable risk behavior.”
+The AARP surveyed adults over 45 in late 2018 and found that, to borrow a phrase from Dr. Angelina Sutin of FSU’s college of medicine, who studies the risk of social isolation, loneliness, and dementia: “Loneliness is a modifiable risk behavior.”

 While technology itself is not a direct solution to the need for more face-to-face human contact, it can be a critical intermediary to help find likeminded people, replenish a social network that may be suffering from attrition, and keep it active and engaged.